Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 If the asynchronous job finishes successfully a compressed output file (`output.tar.gz`) with the result will be written by Amazon Comprehend.
 The file will be saved to the same bucket within a directory that is using the same key prefix.
 For more see [Asynchronous Batch Processing
 ](https://docs.aws.amazon.com/comprehend/latest/dg/how-async.html).
 The output file is downloaded from Amazon S3 and parsed into a `BatchDetectPiiResult` object.
 At the end of the process, all the resource files are cleaned, both locally and at Amazon S3.

+The `StartDocumentClassificationJob` operation is always performed asynchronously.
+It requires a custom model and the classifier ARN must be provided.
+You can provide the custom classification ARN in two ways:

+1. Use the `AWS_COMPREHEND_CUSTOM_CLASSIFICATION_ARN` environment variable when deploying the application.

+2. Use the `customClassificationArn` input variable in the connector action.
+If the variable is not provided the `AWS_COMPREHEND_CUSTOM_CLASSIFICATION_ARN` value is used.

 ### BPMN Tasks Configuration

 The following describes an example of how the text analysis connector is setup in AAE: